ECOR1051-WINTER2020-Team-121/Python_Image_Filter/Test_Files/old_readme.txt

         to apply the corresponding filter into the image.
 An image with the corresponding filter will be displayed shortly after.

-        Edge Detect and Improved Edge Detect will prompt you to enter an integer before applying the filter.
+        Certain filters, such as Edge Detect and Improved Edge Detect will prompt you to enter an integer before applying the filter.

         - Close the displayed image to return to the menu.

         - To exit the program, when prompted by the menu, input:
             : Q

     To use the batch file-based UI: